santiago-webdev/Zettelpy/README.md

 Note about this flag: *If you pass this flag it will ignore everything else, it's just for cleaning the directory of empty files refreshing ctags and showing you the index*

+# The project is a mess
+Yes, it's a mess, I don't even know what I'm trying to accomplish in here, this is going to be another one of those projects.
+Just don't use it because there's a lot of things that I'm not providing to make it work correctly and safely.

 # Things that I need to add
 There's a bunch of them, honestly I only made this program to see if I liked